-The Central Angiographic Resource Facility (CARF) is a unique facility coordinating the grading of ophthalmic images collected for clinical research studies.
+The Central Administrative Research Facility (CARF) is a unique facility coordinating the grading of ophthalmic images collected for clinical research studies.
 CARF engages a network of reading centres located throughout the United Kingdom, electronically distributing photographic data for grading.

 Participating clinical research study centres submit ophthalmic images to CARF.
 CARF can accept images captured from a number of different ophthalmic image acquisition systems which produce either digital or film images.
 The wide range of image review software used in CARF allows the captured images to be read on either a common platform or on the capture system's native review application.